milkrusk/milkrusk/README.md

 - 👋 Hi, I’m @milkrusk
 - 👀 I’m interested in: A whole bunch of stuff, THERES TOO MUCH STUFF I DON'T KNOW ABOUT
 - 🌱 I’m currently learning: How to code, boy this is hard.
-There's too many
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: ronaldtun01@gmail.com

 <!---